djspinmonkey/circuit_breakage/README.md

 end
 ```

+A "failure" in this context means that the block either raised an exception or
+timed out.

 ### Redis-backed "Shared" Circuit Breakers

 The unique feature of this particular Circuit Breaker gem is that it also